-Patience is power; with time and patience the mulberry leaf becomes a silk gown.
+Patience is power; with time and patience, the mulberry leaf becomes a silk gown.

 Chinese Proverbs, Sayings of Chinese Origin

-The following content has been extracted from the Feb 2, 2010 Market update that was sent out to subscribers.
+The following content has been extracted from the Feb 2, 2010, Market update that was sent out to subscribers.

-20 day moving average of new lows = 4615 (New all time Record set on Sept 16th 2008).
+20 day moving average of new lows = 4615 (New record set on Sept 16th, 2008).

-1 year moving average of new highs = 10 (New all time low set on Nov 25th 2008)
+One year moving average of new highs = 10 (New all-time low set on Nov 25th, 2008)

-1 year moving average of new lows= 2225 (New all time Record set on Sept 16, 2008)
+One year moving average of new lows= 2225 (New all-time Record set on Sept 16, 2008)

-The Dow dropped from 10729 to 10000 in a very short period of time; the intensity of this pull back was extreme.
+The Dow dropped from 10729 to 10000 in a very short period; the intensity of this pull back was extreme.
 The markets had not experienced anything like this since March of last year.
-Thus this pull back has fooled many players to adopt the old strategy of buying on the dip.
+Thus this pullback has fooled many players to adopt the old strategy of buying on the dip.
 We also have a large group of traders that sat out of the market for a very long time, and they probably view this large pull back (large only because it took place so fast) as a buying opportunity.
 This is more like a trap than a buying opportunity.
-The safest position is to be on the sidelines until a very strong sell signal or another buy signal is generated.
+The safest position is to be on the sidelines until a very strong sell signal, or another buy signal is generated.
 To let out enough steam and move the risk to reward ratio in our favour, the Dow would have to at the minimum shed 1500-1800 points, and so far it barely shed 700 points.

-Despite the strong rally, the Dow has mounted in the last two days, the volume has not even hit the 6 billion mark; on Monday volume barely hit the 4.7 billion share mark, and today it came in at 5.47 billion.
+Despite the strong rally, the Dow has mounted in the last two days; the volume has not even hit the 6 billion mark; on Monday volume barely hit the 4.7 billion share mark, and today it came in at 5.47 billion.
 On the 21st and 22nd of January when the market sold off, volume spiked on both days and surged past the 7 billion mark.
 If you need one thing and one thing only to remind you of the very dangerous structure of this market then remember this.
 The Dow put in 22 new highs (this is a huge number) in a period of just a few months and not even once did the volume surge to the 6.8 billion mark let alone the 7 billion mark.
-Yet when the market sold off, for two consecutive days in a row, the volume surged over 7 billion shares.
+When the market sold off, for two consecutive days in a row, the volume surged over 7 billion shares.
 Remember this for it is a very important development.
 Long term the market is clearly treading on a very shaky ground.

 We would like subscribers to remember just how fast the Dow dropped from 10729 to 10050; this is just the prelude of what lies in store.
-If the markets should surge to test their old highs or maybe even put in new highs do not let this move up fool you.
-Pay attention to the volume and to the divergences.
+If the markets should surge to test their old highs or maybe even put in, new highs do not let this move up fool you.
+Pay attention to the volume and the divergences.

-The daily trend is still down and all long-term indicators are clearly stating that the risk to reward ratio is not in our favor when it comes to opening up long positions.
+The daily trend is still down, and all long-term indicators are clearly stating that the risk to reward ratio is not in our favour when it comes to opening up long positions.
 Only very short-term indicators are giving off some bullish readings and these indicators change direction very fast.
 We got a small taste of how fast the markets can move downwards when the selling started.
 The Dow has been trying to trade to the 10700 ranges since Nov 2009, but in just a few days the Dow dropped from 10700 back to its Nov 2009 levels.
 It took a few days to drive the markets back to the starting point.

 A full-fledged sell is a sell signal from our smart money indicator.
 A very strong sell signal would be a sell signal generated on the weekly time frames.
 Right now we have a daily sell signal, in effect, only, so we are not going to act aggressively on it.

 We still see more upside in Gold, but given the early signs of strength in the dollar (via our indicators), we suspect that Gold could put in a multi-year top before it resumes its upward trend.
-The dollar also appears ready to rally much higher and the Dow could rally much higher if the Fed continues its aggressive stance.
+The dollar also appears ready to rally much higher, and the Dow could rally much higher if the Fed continues its aggressive stance.
 Flooding the market with money is the fastest way to prop the markets up.
 Thus patience is warranted for many sectors that have rallied since March 09 are rotten to the core and will crumble once reality sets in.